 The Archives at COHDS has over 1,700 oral history interviews and 20 collections recorded by affiliated researchers, projects, and partner organizations.
 These audio and video recordings reveal much about urban and labour history, forced migration and immigration, race relations, wartime experiences, and mass violence.
 A large number of interviews are with Holocaust and genocide survivors.

-COHDS archival materials may be accessed by researchers and community members who agree to respect COHDS’s ethics regulations and sign an Access Agreement.
+COHDS archival materials may be accessed by researchers and community members who agree to respect COHDS’s ethics regulations, interviewee confidentiality, and Archives' rules and regulations when they sign an Access Agreement.
 Please refer to the Using the Archives page to gain more information about how to access our archival materials.

 COHDS also accepts the donation of oral history recordings that are accompanied by consent forms and are open to public consultation.
 Please consult the Donating page.